stellarscripts/stellar_firma_transcripts/_posts/2020-07-17-tim-bendoscience2.md

 #### TIM

 These aren't spheres!
-What are other people talking about?!
+What are all the people talking about?!

 #### BEN